Backpacking Thailand might be one of the best experiences of your life! Seriously, it was for me!

 Krabi – 2 or 3 days

-Koh Phi Phi – 2 or 3 days
+Koh Phi Phi – 2 days

 The ferry to Koh Phi Phi from Krabi takes about 1.5 hours.
 You could also take a 2-hour ferry from Phuket

 Koh Lanta – 2 or 3 days

 You can go snorkelling at Koh Rok.
 Koh Muk has an emerald cave with a hidden lagoon.
 There are many beach bars and restaurants as well in Koh Lanta, so grab a coconut and put your feet up!

 From Krabi, it is a 15-30 minute speedboat ferry ride or a several hour slow ferry to Koh Lanta.

-Koh Lipe – 2 or 3 days
+Koh Lipe – 2 days

 A gorgeous island in the Andaman Sea, Koh Lipe has colourful coral reefs, shipwreck dive sites, and crystal clear blue waters.
 It’s sometimes referred to as the Maldives of Thailand, with its spectacular beaches and chance to escape reality and absorb a completely relaxed beach life.

-How to get there: The ferry from Koh Lanta to Koh Lipe takes about 3 hours or you can take a quicker, but often bumpy, speedboat ride.
+The ferry from Koh Lanta to Koh Lipe takes about 3 hours or you can take a quicker, but often bumpy, speedboat ride.

 Take the boat from Koh Lipe to Langkawi islands in Malaysia and check out my Malaysia Itinerary.
-Or if it’s the end of your trip then take an overnight train, bus or catch a flight back to Bangkok.
+Or if it’s the end of your trip then take an overnight train, bus or catch a flight back to Bangkok to head home.